PolymeshAssociation/polymesh-documentation-site/docs/200-core-concepts/080-portfolios/custody.md

 The above features allow for different types of custody model that can be used to meet different use-cases and requirements.

+**Use cases:**
-The first use-case is when a user wants to delegate the full control and recorded beneficial ownership of assets to a third-party custodian.
+- The first use-case is when a user wants to delegate the full control and recorded beneficial ownership of assets to a third-party custodian.

-The second use-case is when a user wants to retain beneficial ownership, but delegate settlement responsibilities to a third-party custodian.
+- The second use-case is when a user wants to retain beneficial ownership, but delegate settlement responsibilities to a third-party custodian.

 ### Custody with Full Control and Ownership